Clothing, Textiles and Interior Design Courses

 ID Professional Practice

-Philosophy and organization of professional practice of interior design; studio management, contracts, budgets, specifications, professional organizations and prep for LEED certification.
+Philosophy and organization of professional practice of interior design; studio management, contracts, budgets, specifications, and professional organizations.
+Discussion of various certifications such as LEED, EDAC, & NCIDQ.

 Prerequisite(s): CTD 226